sye2003/Syed-Abudahir.A/README.md

 - 👋 Hi, I’m @sye2003
-- 👀 I’m interested in building innovative projects
+- 👀 I’m interested in building innovative projects in the field of Robotics, IOT, Embedded Systems

 <!---